woocommerce/woocommerce-composite-products-conditional-images/readme.md

 ### How Does It Work?

 The mini-extension introduces a new **Scenario Action** called **Overlay Image**, which requires you to choose an image from your Media library.
-When the Scenario matching conditions are satified, this image will be overlaid on top of the main Composite Product image.
+When the Scenario matching conditions are satified, this image is overlaid on top of the main Composite Product image.

 When multiple **Overlay Image** Scenarios exist, each may contribute its own image to the main product image stack.
-The order of images in the stack follows the order of Scenarios in **Product Data > Scenarios**.
+The layering order of these conditional images depends on the relative position of the Scenarios.

 This approach makes it possible to utilize either **swapping** or **compositing** techniques to conditionally modify the main product image, depending on your needs: